johndoe46/pyzotero/README.md

 ## Issues

-The latest commits can be found on the [dev branch][9], although new features are currently rare.
+The latest commits can be found on the [main branch][9], although new features are currently rare.
 If you encounter an error, please open an issue.

 ## Pull Requests